-To eat healthier at Chick-fil-A, you’re going to need to steer clear of the chain’s signature fried chicken sandwiches, which are high in fat and sodium and low in fiber.
-Instead, order the Grilled Chicken Cool Wrap, which has 350 calories, 37 grams of protein, 60% of your daily value of vitamin A, and 35% of your daily value of vitamin C and calcium.
-Or order the Grilled Market Salad with Light Balsamic Dressing.
-That meal has 280 calories, 25 grams of protein, and loads of vitamins A and C.
+To eat healthier at Chick-fil-A, you need to steer clear of the signature fried chicken sandwiches.
+Instead, try the Grilled Chicken Cool Wrap, which is low-calorie, high-protein, and has 60% of your daily value of vitamin A and 35% of your daily value of vitamin C and calcium.

 Next: You can resist the donuts and still eat healthy here.

-A better choice might be the Veggie Egg White Flatbread, which has 320 calories.
-It also has 13 grams of fat (20% of your daily value), 17 grams of protein, 4 grams of dietary fiber, and 25% of your daily calcium.
-Or try the oatmeal with dried fruit, which has 5 grams of fiber and just 2 grams of fat.
+Dunkin’ Donuts beloved baked goods have 400 calories or more.
+So the chain has a DDSmart menu for customers looking for healthier choices.
+The Veggie Egg White Flatbread has 13 grams of fat (20% of your daily value), 17 grams of protein, 4 grams of dietary fiber, and 25% of your daily calcium.
 If you must have a doughnut, go small.
 A single glazed Munchkin has 70 calories and 4 grams of fat.

 Next: How to “eat fresh”

-Next: If you head to the “Hut,” eat this healthier meni item.
+Next: If you head to the “Hut,” eat this healthier menu item.

 Next: The most popular fast-food restaurant in American has a combo meal for only 430 calories.

-If you’re craving a burger, the chain’s basic cheeseburger has 300 calories, 15 grams of protein, and 5 grams of fat.
-Pair it with a low-calorie side salad to get some extra veggies in your meal.
-Or, get in touch with your inner child, and order a Happy Meal with a six-piece Chicken McNuggets, fries, low-fat milk, and mandarin orange Cutie slices.
+Get in touch with your inner child, and order a Happy Meal with a six-piece Chicken McNuggets, fries, low-fat milk, and mandarin orange slices.
 The whole meal is 430 calories and has 20 grams of protein, as well as lots of vitamin C and calcium.

 With a menu heavy on hot dogs, shakes, and burgers, Sonic Drive-In isn’t pretending to be healthy.
-You won’t even find the token salad at this fast food chain.
-Plus, some of the healthier-sounding options might be anything but.
-The chain’s Grilled Chicken Wrap manages to pack a whopping 1,720 milligrams of sodium into a 430-calorie wrap.
-Surprisingly, you’ll save on both salt and cholesterol if you order the crispy version.
+The chain’s Grilled Chicken Wrap packs 1,720 milligrams of sodium into a 430-calorie wrap.

 The Jr. Burger, on the other hand, has 330 calories and a relatively modest (by fast food standards) 480 milligrams of sodium.
 The sandwich also delivers 15% of your suggested intake for iron.
-But be warned: It also has 17 grams of fat, including half a gram of dangerous trans fats.
-If you’re not skittish about salt, the Classic Grilled Chicken Sandwich has 450 calories, 17 grams of fat (but no trans fats), and significant amounts of vitamin A, vitamin C, and iron.
-The trade-off is 1,240 milligrams of sodium per serving.
+But be warned: It also has 17 grams of fat.

-To eat healthy at Starbucks, avoid the sugary drinks in favor of a regular coffee or latte, and resist the urge to gobble up a croissant.
-Pairing your morning cup of Joe with a pastry is just going to leave you with a massive sugar crash and grumbling stomach in a few hours.
-But the Reduced-Fat Turkey Bacon and Cage-Free Egg White Breakfast Sandwich has only 220 calories and 6 grams of fat, plus 16 grams of protein.
-And with 560 milligrams of sodium, it’s less salty than many other breakfast choices.
+To eat healthy at Starbucks, resist the pastries and sugary drinks in favor of a regular coffee or latte.
+Pairing your coffee with a Reduced-Fat Turkey Bacon and Cage-Free Egg White Breakfast Sandwich.
+It has only 220 calories and 6 grams of fat, plus 16 grams of protein.
+With 560 milligrams of sodium, it’s less salty than other choices.

 If you’re lunching at Starbucks, order the Hearty Veggie and Brown Rice Salad Bowl.
 A mix of butternut squash, beets, kale, cabbage, broccoli, peas, tomatoes, and rice served with tahini dressing, it has 430 calories, 8 grams of fiber, 10 grams of protein, and over 100% of your daily vitamins A and C.

-Carl’s Jr. and Hardee’s are known for their over-the-top offerings, such as the 1,230-calorie, half-pound Guacamole Bacon Thickburger.
-Yet not every sandwich on the menu delivers two-thirds of the average adult’s recommended daily calories.
-The surprisingly slim Charbroiled BBQ Chicken Sandwich has just 390 calories and is low in saturated fat.
-But it does have 990 milligrams of sodium, a little less than half of the FDA’s suggested daily limit of 2,300 milligrams for adults.
+Carl’s Jr. and Hardee’s are known for over-the-top offerings, such as the 1,230-calorie, half-pound Guacamole Bacon Thickburger.
+But the surprisingly slim Charbroiled BBQ Chicken Sandwich has just 390 calories and is low in saturated fat.
+(It does have 990 milligrams of sodium, a little less than half of the FDA’s suggested daily limit of 2,300 milligrams for adults.)

 To eat healthier at KFC, steer clear of the buckets and bowls, and instead build your meal from scratch.
-Start with the grilled rather than fried chicken.
 A grilled, bone-in chicken breast has 180 calories and 31 grams of protein, compared to 390 calories for an extra crispy chicken breast.
-(It also has 105 milligrams of cholesterol and 630 milligrams of sodium, if you’re watching those numbers.)

 Additional reporting by Catherine Northington.